Privacy Notice

-This privacy policy tells you what to expect when CCPS collects your personal information.
-CCPS will ensure that data is always processed in accordance with the provisions of relevant data protection legislation, including the General Data Protection Regulation (GDPR).
+This privacy notice tells you what to expect when CCPS collects your personal data.
+CCPS is committed to ensuring that all personal data we hold is processed in accordance with data protection law and that good data protection practice is embedded in the culture of our staff and organisation.
 This policy will be reviewed regularly by CCPS to ensure continued compliance.

 What data do we collect?